-Falls have formed in a sharp bend of Congo River – the second largest river of the world by volume of water and tenth longest in the world.
-Discharge of the river is 42,476 m³/s, maximum recorded volume of flow has been 70,793 m³/s.
+Falls have formed in a sharp bend of the Congo River – the second largest river in the world by volume of water and the tenth longest in the world.
+The discharge of the river is 42,476 m³/s, and the maximum recorded volume of flow has been 70,793 m³/s.
 Only Amazon is more powerful – but a lot more powerful, with four-five times more water!

 Well before Kinshasa Congo River becomes wide as a lake: the flow of the giant river slows down and the width reaches 23 km.
 This is Pool Malebo – the last halt of waters before the river has reached Crystal Mountains where have formed Livingstone Falls.

-Livingstone Falls are series of rapids between Kinshasa and Matadi.
-Here Congo over the distance of 340 km is passing over 32 large rapids with a total drop of 260 m.
-The giant river often is squeezed in unbelievably narrow channel – sometimes even less than 260 m wide – and is meandering between the mountain ranges.
+Livingstone Falls are a series of rapids between Kinshasa and Matadi.
+Here Congo over a distance of 350 km is passing over 32 large rapids with a total drop of 270 m.
+The giant river often is squeezed into an unbelievably narrow channel – sometimes even less than 260 m wide – and is meandering between the mountain ranges.

-Inga Falls belong to Livingstone Falls and are located in the lower part (but not the lowest) of it.
-It is hard to tell the correct width of these falls as the width of river throughout the rapids fluctuates from 260 m to more than 4 km.
-Impressive threshold of rapids exactly at a sharp bend of Congo is 3.6 km wide.
+Inga Falls are a part of Livingstone Falls, the last rapids before the magnificent Yellala Falls.
+It is hard to tell the correct width of these falls as the width of the river throughout the rapids fluctuates from 260 m to more than 4 km.
+An impressive threshold of rapids exactly at a sharp bend of Congo is 3.6 km wide.

-Livingstone Falls for centuries obstructed colonisation of Central Africa.
+Livingstone Falls for centuries obstructed colonization of Central Africa.
 They were impassable with ships and boats.

-No wonder – in the mighty river form more than 10 m wide whirlpools, there are countless cliffs and speed of the stream often reaches 50 km/h.
-The stream has gnawed deep in the rock – this is the deepest riverbed in the world with depth exceeding 230 m.
+No wonder – in the mighty river form more than 10 m wide whirlpools, there are countless cliffs, and the speed of the stream often reaches 50 km/h.
+The stream has gnawed deep in the rock – this is the deepest riverbed in the world with a known depth that reaches 220 m.
 There are technically deeper rivers in the world but their riverbeds have been formed by other factors, such as glaciers.

-Congo River here is unique from biological point of view.
-In this giant, fast, extremely deep stream live fishes which have not been found anywhere else in the world.
-In total here have been found more than 300 species of fish but most likely there are many more still to be discovered.
+Congo River here is unique from a biological point of view.
+In this giant, fast, extremely deep stream live unique fishes that have not been found anywhere else in the world.
+In total in the area of Livingstone Falls are known more than 300 species of fish but most likely there are many more still to be discovered.

-Here have been found deep water fishes which during their life have never seen the light.
-Some species of fish differ in each shore of the river – the powerful current in the middle has divided the populations and these fishes for generations have not crossed the river.
+Here have been found deepwater fishes which during their life have never seen the light.
+Some species of fish differ on each shore of the river – the powerful current in the middle has divided the populations and these fishes for generations have not crossed the river.

-The power of stream in Livingstone Falls theoretically could cover the electricity needs for major part of Africa.
-Thanks to the even flow of Congo throughout the year there is no need to create large artificial lake and not much land is flooded.
+The power of the stream in Livingstone Falls theoretically could cover the electricity needs for a major part of Africa.
+Thanks to the even flow of Congo throughout the year there is no need to create a large artificial lake and not much land is flooded.

-This plan is much criticised due to high costs, potential impact on local ecology and finally – due to the extreme costs of connecting this plant to international grid of electricity – it is assessed that these connections may cost several times more than the plants themselves.
+This plan is much criticized due to high costs, the potential impact on local ecology and finally – due to the extreme costs of connecting this plant to the international grid of electricity – it is assessed that these connections may cost several times more than the plants themselves.

-Let’s hope that people of Congo will find a way to preserve the magnificent Inga Falls and whole Livingstone Falls.
+Let’s hope that the people of Congo will find a way to preserve the magnificent Inga Falls and the whole of Livingstone Falls.

-The Democratic Republic of the Congo belongs to least explored and most promising countries of the world regarding exciting landmarks.
-Last decades have been unfortunate in the history of this enormous country as it has gone through a series of devastating wars and anarchy periods scaring away the foreign explorers.
-Major part of the country is covered with impenetrable, very diverse equatorial jungle and crossed by large rivers.
-Jungle covers mountain ranges, base of volcanoes, surrounds barren inselbergs and precipices with countless high waterfalls.
+The Democratic Republic of the Congo belongs to the least explored and most promising countries of the world regarding exciting landmarks.
+The last decades have been unfortunate in the history of this enormous country as it has gone through a series of devastating wars and anarchy periods scaring away foreign explorers.
+The major part of the country is covered with impenetrable, very diverse equatorial jungle and crossed by large rivers.
+The jungle covers mountain ranges, the base of volcanoes, and surrounds barren inselbergs and precipices with countless high waterfalls.